 The RCD will accept the proposal which is of the greatest advantage to the project and the RCD.
 RCD has the right to reject any and all proposals and add alternates.
-The Bid Evaluation Form (Exhibit C) lists the objective criteria that will be used to evaluate all bid proposals.
 RCD is not required to accept the low bid.